HITECHCRIME/HC_SG51_Colorized_World/README.md

 such a lowlife

-nothing works mate, kinda get hysterical i need to break things when I steer myself sometimes new
+nothing works mate, kinda get hysterical i need breaking things when I steer myself sometimes new

 -